YahooArchive/mojito/docs/dev_guide/code_exs/binding_events.rst

    ...

 After a little analysis, the full ``binders/index.js`` below should be easier to understand.
-The binder attaches event handlers to nodes, invokes a function in the controller, and updates the content in the view template.
+The binder attaches event handlers to nodes, invokes a function in the controller, and updates the content in the template.
 The binder also has a couple of helper functions for parsing and requires the IO and YQL modules, which are specified in the ``requires`` array.

 .. code-block:: javascript